dimaip/dimaip.github.io/hire.md

 ### Neos CMS Training and Consulting

-Sharing knowledge would be the thing I like to do the most, so I can help your developers to get started with Neos from ground level, or help them advance quickly without making typical mistakes.
+Sharing knowledge would be the thing I like to do the most, so I can help your developers get started with Neos from ground level and help them advance quickly, avoiding typical mistakes.
 I have successfully launched projects of various scale with Neos, so I have something to share in this regard.

 I can help your agency set up proper integration and deployment pipelines, move development and production environments to Docker and modernise the whole technology stack.